rita-barbosa/LAPR5-2425/docs/sprint-1/us-5.1.7/readme.md

 ## 1. Context

-This is the first time this user story is presented.
+* This is the first time this user story is presented.

-Identity and Access Management (IAM) is a system that manages and controls the access to a company's resources by entities, that have their identities verified and their access permissions are clearly defined and enforced.
+* Identity and Access Management (IAM) is a system that manages and controls the access to a company's resources by entities, that have their identities verified and their access permissions are clearly defined and enforced.

+* Single Sign-on (SSO) is an authentication scheme that combines multiple applications log in screens and allows the user to log in a single time to access the resources and services of those applications.

 ## 2. Requirements